 Why Do Children Bully?

-What Can Parents Do to Prevent their Kids from Bullying?
+What Can Parents Do to Prevent their Children from Bullying?

-What Can Parents Do to Prevent their Kids from Being Bullied?
+What Can Parents Do to Prevent their Children from Being Bullied?

 Just as we need to model how to treat others with respect, we also need to model how to deal with people who are aggressive towards us.
 If someone picks on us or behaves in a rude or mean way, we can show our kids how to stand up for ourselves and get away from the situation before it escalates.

-Mandy encourages parents to teach their kids the following strategies for dealing with kids who bully:
+Mandy encourages parents to teach their kids the following strategies for dealing with children who exhibit bullying behaviors:

-- Stop bullying from ever happening by steering clear of the aggressor.
-As much as possible, avoid kids who are mean.
+- Stop bullying behavior from happening by steering clear of the aggressor.
+As much as possible, avoid kids who behave unkindly.
 If you see them, go in another direction.
 Don’t give them a chance to bother you.

 - If you can’t avoid the aggressor, don’t give him or her the reaction he or she wants.
-Kids who bully feel powerful if they know they succeeded at hurting your feelings.
+Kids who exhibit bullying behavior feel powerful if they know they succeeded at hurting your feelings.
 If you have a run-in with an aggressor, do your best to not react.
 Don’t show your feelings or hit, kick, push or say mean things back.
-Either ignore him or her, or say a simple, “Stop it!” in your bravest voice and get away as quickly as possible.
+Either ignore them, or say a simple, “Stop it!” in your bravest voice and get away as quickly as possible.
 Find a safe place or adult and then if you feel like being upset, go for it.

 - Even if you don’t feel confident, fake it.
 When you feel afraid, you probably don’t feel very confident.
 But sometimes just pretending you’re brave is enough to stop someone from bullying you.
-Straightening your back and holding your head high is powerful nonverbal language that tells a potential aggressor that he or she will not get a reaction out of you.
+Straightening your back and holding your head high is powerful nonverbal language that tells a potential aggressor that they will not get a reaction out of you.

 - Work on feeling confident for real.
 Pretending to feel confident might get you out of some tricky situations, but actually feeling confident will make you less of a target.
 Think about all the things you can do to feel healthy, well-groomed, and successful, and work towards those goals.

 - Get a buddy and be a buddy.
 There is strength in numbers.
 If you are being taunted at recess, plan to hang out with a friend during that time.
-If one of your friends is having trouble, do the same for him or her.
-If you see someone being bullied, tell the bully to stop and tell an adult.
+If one of your friends is having trouble, do the same for them.
+If you see someone being treated unkindly, tell the aggressor to stop and tell an adult.

 Our Relationship with Our Child is Key

 Mandy emphasizes that having a strong, loving bond with our kids is the best way to help them through any challenge.
 One way to nurture this bond is by establishing a bedtime talk routine.
-Each night before bed, when neither you nor your child is distracted, lie down with him or her and ask about the day—both the good and challenging things that happened.
-Listening to your child and engaging in calm, non-judgmental conversation will encourage him or her to open up to you, and create space for you to praise your child’s positive actions and collaborate about challenges and solutions.
+Each night before bed, when neither you nor your child is distracted, lie down with them and ask about the day—both the good and challenging things that happened.
+Listening to your child and engaging in calm, non-judgmental conversation will encourage them to open up to you, and create space for you to praise their positive actions and collaborate about challenges and solutions.

 For more information or to inquire about Mandy presenting her Social Conflict Curriculum at your school, please give us a call!